General Eligibility Guidelines

-The Nonfiction Book of the Year will broadly cover narrative works of Irish history, biography, politics, archaeology, travel, and culture.
+The Nonfiction Book of the Year will broadly cover narrative works of business, current affairs, politics, biography and history.

-The Popular Nonfiction Book of the Year will broadly cover subjects such as popular psychology, celebrity memoirs, lifestyle, humour and popular culture.
+The Popular Nonfiction Book of the Year will broadly cover subjects such as celebrity memoirs, lifestyle, humour, travel and culture.
 (In the case of ghost-written titles, publishers must credit author AND ghost-writer in their submissions; all An Post Irish Book Awards materials will conform to this rule.)

 Titles submitted for the Popular Fiction Book of the Year must be works of popular fiction.

 Titles submitted for the Best Irish-published Book of the Year must emanate from an Irish-based publishing house.
 The award aims to reward the overall excellence of a title’s publication from intrinsic merit, to the aesthetic merits of the book itself, the publicity campaign, the impact on the market etc.

 When submitting titles for the Children’s Book of the Year categories, publishers should direct submissions to the appropriate category: